The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

-The European Space Agency (ESA) considers that Earth observation will result in “a reliable assessment of the global impact of human activity and the likely future extent of climate change” \cite{Earth}.
-Radiative forcing can not be estimated with precision at current time, so reliable assessment depends on the development of global models for aerosols and clouds that are well supported by observations \cite{Kim08, Islam18, Lee16}.
-The ESA Living Planet Programme includes the EarthCARE (Earth Clouds, Aerosol and Radiation Explorer) mission, which investigates the aerosols' interaction with clouds.
-The primary target of the EarthCARE mission scheduled for launch in 2021, is to advance knowledge “of the role that clouds and aerosols play in reflecting incident solar radiation back into space and trapping infrared radiation emitted from Earth’s surface” \cite{Earth}.
-An enhanced understanding and better modeling of the relationship between clouds, aerosols, and radiation is considered to be one of the highest priorities in climate research, weather prediction and quality of life assurance.
-The mission will employ state of the art high-performance lidar and radar technology to perform global observations of the vertical structure of clouds and aerosols \cite{Islam18}, while in the same time performing measurements of radiation \cite{Kim08, Mull08, Come17, Hal18, Ans05, Come13}.
+The European Space Agency (ESA) considers that Earth observation will result in {\em a reliable assessment of the global impact of human activity and the likely future extent of climate change} \cite{Earth}.
+Radiative forcing can not be estimated with precision at current time, that is why reliable assessment depends on the development of global models for aerosols and clouds that are well backed up by observations \cite{Kim08, Islam18, Lee16}.
+The ESA Living Planet Programme includes the EarthCARE (Earth Clouds, Aerosol and Radiation Explorer) mission which investigates the aerosols' interaction with clouds.
+The primary target of the EarthCARE mission (scheduled for launch in 2021) is to advance knowledge {\em of the role that clouds and aerosols play in reflecting incident solar radiation back into space and trapping infrared radiation emitted from Earth’s surface} \cite{Earth}.
+An enhanced understanding and better modelling of the relationship between clouds, aerosols and radiation, is considered to be a vital priority in climate research, weather prediction and quality of life assurance.
+The mission will employ state of the art high-performance lidar and radar technology to perform global observations of the vertical structure of clouds and aerosols \cite{Islam18}, while in the same time carrying out radiation measurements \cite{Kim08, Mull08, Hal18, Ans05, Come13, Come17}.